PGCE in Secondary Design and Technology/DATA accredited. DfES: RP 00/35990(01/08/2001).

 Extensive world travel.

-Marked work and gave written and verbal feedback as required.
-Contributed to departmental meetings.
-Parents consultations.
+Marking work and giving written and verbal feedback as required.

 Community Artist/Teacher (04/02 – Present)